Advertisement

 • Avoid personal information: U.S. resumes don’t include personal details like your photo, age, marital status, or religion.
 Stick to professional experience and skills.

-See also Cleaner Jobs in UK with Visa Sponsorship
+See also Farm Worker Jobs in Australia with Visa Sponsorship

 2. Network Strategically